Collected Verse in Eight Volumes

-All right, eight and a half volumes.
+All right, seven and a half volumes.
 These collections of working class poetry arose from the author's second most prolific verse creating era.
 Enjoy.

 About life and growing up in New Jersey in the 1950s,1960s, and 1970s, and growing older in the 1980s, 1990s and the oughts.